 Third Eye Broadcast's Surface is a collaborative moonscape, a tidal cartographic collage made of ink, pulp, type, found text, daydreams, nighthearts, skywaters, and streetlamps.
 Looking at the pages of Surface is like looking out of your childhood bedroom window.
-"There is the moon, there are my dreams, here are my hands..."
-The members of Third Eye Broadcast—visual artist Kari Treadwell and author Nick Hranilovich—have met somewhere between the fabled Petit Prince and the filmic City of Lost Children.
+"There is the moon, there are my dreams, there are my hands..."
+The members of Third Eye Broadcast—visual artist Kari Treadwell and author Nick Hranilovich—have met somewhere between the fabled Little Prince and the filmic City of Lost Children.
 Here is joy like a jewel, sopping with space.
-Here is a little sadness, to help you remember...
+Here is a little sadness, to help you remember.

 — Christopher Seelie

-Kari Treadwell is a visual artist originally from Tucson, Arizona.
+is a visual artist originally from Tucson, Arizona.
 She holds a BFA from the University of Arizona and an MFA from the University of Colorado, Boulder.
 Kari has worked as an archivist and university educator; her practice spans several types of media including drawing, painting, sculpture, color theory, performance, video and photography.
-She currently works and lives in Boulder, Colorado.

-Nick Hranilovich is a writer, musician, and hopes to someday find a third thing to do that'll actually help people.
-He is a co-founder of Shadowtrash Tape Group, editor at Astronaut Books, and author of Crack/pot, Saint Hibiscus, and several works that have been rightfully sequestered under pseudonyms.
+is a writer, musician, and hopes to someday find a third thing to do that'll actually help people.
+He is a co-founder of Shadowtrash Tape Group and the author of Crack/pot, Saint Hibiscus, and several works that have been rightfully sequestered under pseudonyms.